rust-skia/rust-skia/README.md

 ##### Linux

-- LLVM should be installed out of the box, if not, install version 7.0.1 by using your package manager.
+- LLVM should be installed out of the box, if not, install version 7.0.1.

 Then use: